Position

 Responsibilities:

-• Supervise and coordinate the activities of radiation therapy staff, including therapists, technicians, and support staff.
+• Supervise and coordinate the work of radiation therapists, ensuring the delivery of high-quality radiation treatments.

-• Ensure the accurate setup and operation of radiation therapy equipment.
+• Ensure the safe and effective operation of radiation therapy equipment, including regular maintenance and calibration.

 Qualifications